WalletConnect/walletconnect-docs/docs/specs/clients/push/rpc-methods.md

 ### wc_pushUpdate

-Used to update a push subscription with a new push subscription scope replacing an existing authorized push subscription.
+Used to update a push subscription with a new push subscription scope, replacing an existing authorized push subscription.

 Push subscription id is the sha256 hash of the serialized did-jwt of subscriptionAuth string.